crkn-rcdr/user-survey-analysis/_sources/README.md

 # user-survey-analysis
 I wrote a script to clean the data (remove emails, use boolean values to denote if someone selected it or not) and grab the location data, and ignore some rows.
-This scrip can be re-run any time we export data.
+This script can be re-run any time we export data.

 See resulting csv 'cleaned.csv' https://github.com/crkn-rcdr/user-survey-analysis/blob/main/cleaned.csv